nihzh/nihzh.github.io/docs/Edinburgh/Applied Machine Learning.md

 - How can I **estimate the parameters** of my model
 - How should I measure the **performance** of my model

+*Reinforcement learning*
+Learn how to interact with its environment
+Learn a **policy** which specifies the action to take in response to observation of the environment Agents aims to maximise their reward

 # Supervised Learning
 goal is a function `f`, inputs `x` and output `y` x and y are all given in the training data